jordan-bird/art-DCGAN-Keras/README.md

 Image data should all be in /data/datasetname

+Four examples are generated every time an epoch is finished

 ## Requirements
 - Keras
 - Tensorflow (or Theano if you switch it to channels last)